The most delicious German Christmas tradition: “Plätzchenbacken”

 —> Let us know in the comments if you made them and if you like them!

-Did this little culture and language lesson spark your interest to learn more about German culture or advance your language skills?
-Then please feel free to check out our website where we offer language courses for all levels with effective, hands-on learning methods.
+Did this little culture and language lesson spark your interest to learn more about German culture and advance with your language skills?

 Vocabulary: